Solomon333/toDoList-app/README.md

 -  Use the garbage icon to delete it.

--  Include date and time on top
+-  Include date and time on top.

 -  Built using html css amd javascript